sundriftwest/sundriftwest/README.md

 ♯ I will be offline social websites for a week or two, and I MIGHT get on PT if i'm able to, but don't expect anything.

-♯ I will still be editing my socials but I will not talking/messaging any moofs.
+♯ I will still be editing my socials but I most likely be out of contact with people.